 Inserts snip at location (x, y) just in front of before.
 (See §5.1 "Editor Structure and Terminology" for information about snip order in pasteboards.)
 If before is not provided or is #f, then snip is inserted behind all other snips.
-If x and y are not provided, the snip is added at (0, 0).
+If x and y are not provided, the snip is added at the center of the pasteboard.